Emergent social conventions and collective bias in LLM populations: Introduction

 The findings suggest that collective bias may stem from the convention formation process itself, as agents are exposed to diverse memory states with different name combinations and success-failure sequences.
 To test this hypothesis, we focus on the case of a name pool size $W=2$, since tracking potential confounders of bias becomes impractical as the space of possible names increases.
-Fig.~\ref{fig:conv counts}B shows shows that across all models, although agents are initially unbiased, local communication and coordination lead to a collective bias toward a specific convention, which we term the `strong convention' (as opposed to its `weak' counterpart).
+Fig.~\ref{fig:conv counts}B shows that across all models, although agents are initially unbiased, local communication and coordination lead to a collective bias toward a specific convention, which we term the `strong convention' (as opposed to its `weak' counterpart).
+This finding is consistent across various convention combinations (see Fig.~\ref{fig: binary emergence}).